-At first glance, the results of the study appear alarming, as heavy metals can be toxic to humans.
-Although the risks have merit, it’s a little unfair to raise alarms while leaving out important context— whose standards for cadmium levels in chocolate are being followed?
+At first glance, the results of the study and its follow-up appear alarming, as heavy metals can be toxic to humans.
+Although the risks have merit, it's a little unfair to raise alarms while leaving out important context— whose standards for cadmium levels in chocolate are being followed?

 In this article we explore the truth about the levels of cadmium in chocolate, and what you need to know as a consumer to stay safe.